 I'd love to give you a detailed diary of the recce - but, in the world of the immortal Sherlock Holmes, it is a story for which the world is not yet prepared.
 Likewise, I'd love to give you a gallery of what we saw, but we are currently doing maintenance work on this blog, so I cannot use that function.
 None of this will deter us from sharing some of the experience with you, this time in the form of a series of panoramic images.

 Day 1: Our four experts resident in Greece travelled via Rhodes.
 A great opportunity to revisit one of our favourite sights in the island's medieval capital: the 15th century Hospital of the Knights of Saint John, now home to the Archaeological Museum.
 It is a treasury of fascinating finds, and an impressive architectural monument.

 Day 1: Perhaps our favourite part of the Rhodes exhibits is the outdoors gallery of pebble mosaics from the 2nd century BC.
-We have written about them before, more than once.
+We have written about such ancient them pebble mosaics, before.
 The one shown here, a true masterpiece of its kind, shows Triton, a legendary sea creature.